 THE VIOLENCE IS palpable in Guatemala City.

 We could sense this violence from the moment we left the airport of the capital of the Central American nation, where another journalist and I traveled in April 2018 for a reporting project.
-We could see it on the streets, where stores containing merchandise of any price were laced with barbed-wire and stood silhouetted by guards in Kevlar wielding military-grade weapons.
+We could see it on the streets, where stores containing merchandise of any price were laced with barbed-wire and stood silhouetted by guards wielding military-grade weapons.
 We could hear the it when, listening through the haze of noise that envelops the city at dusk, we could faintly discern the report of gunshots.

 Later, as we made our way through the piney mountains west of Guatemala City, our driver pointed out a number of haunted-looking, shelled-out villages to us.
 Scattered along a misty ridgeline stood several dozen paint-chipped homes whose shattered windows revealed dark and empty rooms.